How to Measure Candidate Experience9th October 2019

 If you're reading this, you probably know that every applicant to your job ads is like a micro-influencer for your employer brand.
 Research shows that between 55% and 70% share details (positive and negative) about their recruitment experience online on sites like Glassdoor, which have a huge impact on your overall brand perception.

-That means that improving your candidate experience will most likely improve the public opinion of your company.
+That means that improving your candidate experience will most likely improve the public opinion of your company and your recruiting.
 Not to mention how much time and resources you can save from having a good recruitment process.

-Getting the best possible data increases your chances of catching strengths and weaknesses throughout every step in your process.
+Getting the best possible data increases your chances of catching strengths and weaknesses throughout every step in your talent acquisition process.

 Negative feedback can be hard to handle, but necessary to pick up as soon as possible to avoid more.
 Rather than finding a bad review with 13,000 views on Glassdoor 4 months later, it's better that feedback comes to you directly.
 Reversing a bad image can be a tall order.